Thomas James Churchill: American Civil War

 At the start of the American Civil War, Churchill joined the Confederate States Army cavalry as a colonel of the 1st Arkansas Mounted Rifles.
 His first combat took place at the Battle of Wilson's Creek near Springfield, Missouri.
 On March 4, 1862, he was promoted to brigadier-general and fought at the Siege of Corinth and soon thereafter took part in the Confederate Heartland Offensive.
 Churchill played an important role in the Battle of Richmond, commanding a division of men from Texas and Arkansas.
 Leading his division along a ravine that became known as "Churchill's Draw", he delivered a successful and surprising flanking attack.
 On February 17, 1864, Churchill was cited as one of three officers to receive special recognition in a Thanks of Confederate States Congress resolution for his actions at Richmond.

 During the latter part of 1862, Churchill was transferred back to Arkansas and placed in charge of the fortifications at Arkansas Post.
 In January 1863, the Post was attacked and seized in the Battle of Arkansas Post by an overwhelming United States Army force under U.S. Maj.
 Gen. John Alexander McClernand.
+He was imprisoned at Camp Chase, and upon his release sent a strongly-worded letter to the prison commander about his treatment.
+"Upon leaving there I was subject to the grossest and most inhuman treatment; my person insulted, the clothing torn from my back, my luggage robbed of all it contained, my overcoat and gloves taken, and some of the officers of my staff had the shirts stripped from their persons...."

-After his exchange, Churchill served for a brief time in the Army of Tennessee before once again being sent west of the Mississippi, where he continued his service in the Trans-Mississippi Department, commanding a division during the Red River Campaign.
+After his exchange in May, Churchill was ordered to Chattanooga and served for a brief time in the Army of Tennessee.
+On August 25, he was again sent to Arkansas, where he continued his service in the Trans-Mississippi Department, commanding a division during the Red River Campaign.
 He played a significant role in the Battle of Jenkins' Ferry and was promoted to major-general on March 17, 1865.